xwiki/xwiki-platform/xwiki-platform-tools/xem-web-debug-eclipse/README.txt

 Most of this project resources are "virtual", meaning that this project is full of linked folders and files targeting the sources in different checkouted projects on the filesystem.

-Best is generally to checkout http(s)://svn.xwiki.org/svnroot/xwiki/platform/trunks/.
+Best thing is generally to checkout http(s)://svn.xwiki.org/svnroot/xwiki/platform/trunks/.

 For theses links to work for everyone this project is using Eclipse linked resource to find the sources.
 Go to Window->Preferences->General->Workspace->Linked Resources and add the following links:
 * XWIKI_CORE: path to the xwiki-core-parent maven project (/core sub-folder of platform/trunks)